Baked Eggplant Parmesan

 Step eight

-Place baked eggplant rounds in the pan.
+Place breaded eggplant slices in the pan.
 (E)

 Step nine

-Spoon some sauce over the eggplant and pile on shredded mozzarella and sprinkle parmesan cheese on top.
+Spoon some sauce over the eggplant, and sprinkle shredded mozzarella and parmesan cheese on top.
 (F)

 Step ten

-Place more rounds of eggplant on the cheese, make sure to press the rounds into the cheese to lower the height of the dish.
+Place more rounds of eggplant on the cheese, making sure to press the rounds into the cheese to lower the height of the dish.
 (G)

 Step eleven

-Top the eggplant with more sauce, mozzarella cheese and sprinkle parmesan cheese on top.
+Top the eggplant with more sauce, and mozzarella cheese, and sprinkle parmesan cheese on top.
 (H)

 Step twelve

 Place the rest of the eggplant on top, add sauce, mozzarella cheese, and parmesan.
-Slice a few slices of the ball mozzarella and place them on top of the eggplant parmesan.
+Cut a few slices of the ball mozzarella and place them on top of the eggplant parmesan.
 Just to give it color, I sprinkle on dried parsley.
+You can also use dried or fresh basil.

 Step thirteen

-All that is left is to cut it and serve it, so I cut a piece of the baked eggplant parmesan.
+All that is left is to cut the eggplant into 9 slices and serve it.

 Let’s see it plated.